 We finished the hike with some great food at Siner Zit Pizzeria and Restaurant by the Feldberger Hof – of course giving the Black Forest cake a try!
 This hike was an amazing way for us to end our time in the wonderful Black Forest, where we hope to return and explore lots more one day.

 In summary, van life in Germany was amazing.
-The country is literally made for van life, it is so popular so everywhere is well equipped for it!
-And there are lots of great, free places to spend a night!
+The country is literally made for van life, it is so popular and everywhere is well equipped for it.
+There are lots of great, free places to spend a night!

 We really hope you have found this guide to van life in Germany useful, and hope that it has helped to inform and inspire you if you are thinking of planning your own Germany road trip!